Translation between English and German

 Back to the table of contents

-False Friends are words that sound similar in both languages but have different meanings.
-Here are ten False Friends that can occur when translating between German and English and can cause some confusion, but also laughter:
+False friends are words that sound similar in both languages but have different meanings.
+Here are ten false friends that can occur when translating between German and English and can cause some confusion as well as laughter:

 • "Handy" - In Germany, "Handy" means cell phone, while "handy" means "practical" in English.

-• "Gift" - In German, a "Gift" is dangerous, while in English, "gift" means present.
+• "Gift" - In German, a "poison" is dangerous, while "gift" means present in English.

-• "Tuxedo" - In German, "Smoking" refers to an evening dress, while in English, "smoking" means smoking.
+• "Smoking" - In German, "Smoking" refers to evening wear, while "smoking" means smoking in English.

-• "Chef" - In German, "Chef" refers to the supervisor or manager, while in English, "chef" means chef de cuisine.
+• "Chef" - In German, "Chef" refers to the supervisor or manager, while "chef" means head chef in English.

 • "Bekommen" - In German, "bekommen" means "to receive" or "to get", while "become" means "to become" in English.

-• "Eventually" - In German, "eventuell" means "possibly", while "eventually" means "eventually" in English.
+• "Eventually" - In German, "eventuell" means "possibly", while "eventually" means "finally" in English.

-• "Sensible" - In German, "sensibel" means sensitive, while "sensible" means "reasonable" in English.
+• "Sensible" - In German, "sensibel" means sensitive, while "sensible" means "sensible" in English.

-• "Factory" - In German, "Fabrik" refers to an industrial building, while "fabric" means "cloth" or "tissue" in English.
+• "Factory" - In German, "Fabrik" refers to an industrial building, while "fabric" means "cloth" or "fabric" in English.

 It is important to be aware that false friends can occur in translation and to carefully check the context and meaning of words to ensure that the translation is correct.